msuefishlab/picq_etal_genetic_drift_2020/Behavior/README.md

 # Playback and Discrimination Experiment

-This subfolder contains the code and raw data for Picq et al. (2020) Figure 8 and Associated Analyses.
+This subfolder contains the code for Picq et al. (2020) Figure 8 and Associated Analyses.

 ## Field Behavior (Panel 8a)
 Original code and analysis by Bruce Carlson